Skip to main content

 Cal State Student Outcomes

 Cal State graduates play a vital role in the economy—one in every 20 Americans with a college degree earned it at a Cal State school.
-The Cal State system counts 4 million living alumni—a network larger than the population of 23 states—84% of which live in California.
+The Cal State system counts 4 million living alumni—a network larger than the population of 23 states—84% of whom live in California.

 Cal State graduates’ average median incomes are: